All Episodes

 I mean, they savaged me over tax cuts.

-Otherwise they would ignore us.
+Otherwise, they would ignore us.

-Uh and there's a little frustration, too, folks, because these inside the beltway types.
+And there's a little frustration, too, folks, because these inside the Beltway types, I'll tell you what this reminds me of.

-I used I've told you about this.
+I've told you about this.

-I used to go to these country club blue blood Republican dinner parties out in the Hamptons in the 90s.
+I used to go to these country club, blue-blood, Republican dinner parties out in the Hamptons in the 90s.

-Uh and and all these rich Republican contributors come up to me.
+And all these rich Republican contributors come up to me.

-They're gonna wreck the party.
+They're going to wreck the party.

-Well, they listen to you.
+They listen to you.

 Yeah?

-Well, you you can't get by without them.
+Well, you can't get by without them.

 The Democrats are your enemy.

-Well, a lot of these guys' wives were just henpecking them to death over this about abortion, but look at where it's ended up.
+Well, a lot of these guys' wives were just henpecking them to death over this about abortion.

 The bottom line is abortion didn't wreck the Republican Party.